lammps/lammps/doc/src/create_atoms.rst

 x-direction).
 In case the average distance is over the threshold, the triangle is recursively split into two halves along the the longest side until the threshold is reached.
 There will be at least one sphere per triangle.
-The value of *radthresh* is set as argument to *meshmode bisect*.
+The value of *radthresh* is set as an argument to *meshmode bisect*.

 In *qrand* mode a quasirandom sequence is used to distribute particles on mesh triangles using an approach by :ref:`(Roberts) <Roberts2019>`.
-Particles are added to the triangle until minimum number density is met or exceeded such that every triangle will have at least one particle.
+Particles are added to the triangle until the minimum number density is met or exceeded such that every triangle will have at least one particle.
-The minimum number density is set as argument to the *qrand* option.
+The minimum number density is set as an argument to the *qrand* option.

 .. note::